scriptrdotio/quickstart/quickstart/Readme.md

    - The api/subscriber, will detect if acceleration data is received and will call the entities/devicemanager to publishAcceleration.
    - The entities/devicemanager will publish the acceleration in the format expected by the accelerometer, and will build its id to be "accelerometer_"+<deviceId>
 ### position
-   - the api/subscriber will call the devicemanager to process location data:
+   - The api/subscriber will call the devicemanager to process location data:
          - Calculate speed (entities/process/speed & lib/geolib)
          - Store latest location entry & speed
          - Calculate average speed (entities/process/speed & lib/aggregates)
-         - & Store last 10 registered speed calculation and latest average speed for the device.
+         - Store last 10 registered speed calculation and latest average speed for the device.
-         - publish location to the map in the dashboard as expected by the map widget format.
+         - Publish location to the map in the dashboard as expected by the map widget format.
 ### speed
 - The average speed speedometer in the dashboard/index.html file will get the data of the average speed on first load from api/getLiveAverageSpeed.
 - The devicemanager will publish the average speed whenever it is calculated: